emtool-org/zabbix-integrations/README.md

 # zabbix-integrations
-Official templates for integrations with Zabbix
+Official templates for integrations with Zabbix.